Erythromycin is a macrolide antibiotic prescribed by dermatologists for a variety of skin conditions including:

 - Warfarin (additional prothrombin time blood tests are necessary)

 - Statins, particularly simvastatin and atorvastatin.
 Toxicity results in muscle pain and weakness, which may be serious.
+If long-term treatment with a statin and erythromycin is required, suitable alternatives are fluvastatin, pravastatin and rosuvastatin.

 - Theophylline (Nuelin, Theo-24, Theo-Dur)